TrudAX/denistrunin-blog/src/draft/integration-inboundwebsales/index.md

 In this blog post, I will describe how to import sales orders to Dynamics 365 Finance from the Web service using a REST API call.

 While a simplified example illustrates the core concepts, the approach and code samples are rooted in real-world integration scenarios, making them easily adaptable for similar tasks.
-We'll leverage a free and open-source External integration [framework](https://github.com/TrudAX/XppTools?tab=readme-ov-file#devexternalintegration-submodel), offering reusable components for building robust X++ integrations.
+We'll leverage a free and open-source the External integration [framework](https://github.com/TrudAX/XppTools?tab=readme-ov-file#devexternalintegration-submodel), offering reusable components for building robust X++ integrations.

 ## Modification description